 This is because Origins’ Great Pyramid includes a chamber above the Grand Gallery (a corridor-like, ascending passage in the Pyramid) which was only discovered last week, as reported on gaming website Kotaku.

-You see, Houdin speculates that the world-famous monument was built from the inside out using a system of ramps, an idea that many have come to accept over time but for which there is no conclusive proof yet.
-However, the newly discovered chamber in the Great Pyramid also forms part of Houdin’s theory, and the man had suspected its existence before scientists confirmed it last week.
+You see, Houdin speculates that the world-famous monument was built from the inside out using a system of ramps, an idea that many have come to accept over time, but for which there is no conclusive proof yet.
+However, the newly discovered chamber in the Great Pyramid also forms part of Houdin’s theory.
+The man had suspected its existence before scientists confirmed it last week.

-In Assassin’s Creed Origins, you can get to this chamber via the Pyramid’s King’s Chamber (where the Pharaoh’s sarcophagus can be found) as there’s a gap in it that leads to two antechambers, the first being the one that was recently discovered by scientists, while the second contains the mysterious inscribed stone required to complete this tomb quest in the game.
+In Assassin’s Creed Origins, you can get to this chamber via the Pyramid’s King’s Chamber (where the Pharaoh’s sarcophagus can be found).
+There’s a gap in it that leads to two antechambers (the first being the one that was recently discovered by scientists), while the second contains the inscribed stone required to complete this tomb quest in the game.